 A cozy bowl of Coconut Curry Noodles and Butternut Squash from One-Dish Vegan by Robin Robertson is a great dinner dish for busy weeknights.
-It’s vegan and gluten-free.
+This one-pot recipe is perfect for those nights when you can’t decide between a homemade Thai curry soup and a noodle bowl.
+It’s quick and easy to make, and it’s vegan and gluten-free.

 One of the things that I hear frequently from my health coaching clients is that they don’t feel inspired to cook dinner after coming home from a long day at the office.
 Luckily, Robin Robertson is here to help with her revised and expanded edition of One-Dish Vegan.